xuchu/us_geo/README.md

-US_GEO_DATA
+us_geo
 ===========

+Purpose

-The project wants to use ActiveRecord to insert the data of city and state into database.
+The project wants to use ActiveRecord to insert U.S cities and states infomation into database.